 In California, lawmakers have proposed random drug tests for any doctor who has hospital privileges.
-It would also be mandated after what’s known as “preventable deaths” and other major physician errors.
+It would also be mandated after known as “preventable deaths” and other major physician errors.
 The proposed law is based on the FAA (Federal Aviation Administration) drug testing program for airline pilots.

 Given the number of doctors currently practicing, the problem could end up being less having the law in place than having enough qualified drug and alcohol test technicians to administer the program.
-Fortunately, training is available, and the benefit is two-fold – increased employment, and more effective monitoring of doctors with substance abuse issues.
+Fortunately, training is available, and the benefit is two-fold – increased employment and more effective monitoring of doctors with substance abuse issues.